MSCI Safety and Wellbeing Actions – COVID-19

 Specifically, regarding third-party data service providers, MSCI is reviewing continuity arrangements with all our data and service providers to ensure our operations will not be impacted.

-MSCI has taken the decision to cancel all in-person client events from March 9, 2020 until April 30, 2020.
+MSCI has made the decision to cancel all in-person client events now until further notice.

 For an event cancellation: